 The cost of your insurance won’t increase.
 With level term insurance, the cost of the insurance will stay the same (or potentially decrease if dividends are paid) over the term of your policy, usually 10 or 20 years.

 Your coverage will end someday.
 Unlike permanent life insurance, which never expires as long as you pay premiums, a level term life insurance policy will end at some point in the future, typically at the end of the period of your level term.

 You can convert to permanent insurance in the future.
 The death benefit of permanent life insurance never expires, and a permanent policy has additional benefits you can use during your lifetime.
 Because of this, many people use permanent insurance as a stable financial planning tool that can serve many needs.
 You may be able to convert some, or all, of your term insurance during a set period, typically the first 10 years of your policy, without needing to re-qualify for coverage — even if your health has changed.

 RELATED CONTENT: Our Life Insurance Guide can help you learn more about life insurance and how it can benefit your financial plan.

 You may receive dividends.
 At Northwestern Mutual, the cost of our insurance is based on certain assumptions, like how many death claims we expect to pay in a year.
-Whenever the company performs better than we assumed, we may pay a dividend to our policyholders (which we’ve done every year since 1872)*.
-With level term insurance, dividends are used to reduce your premiums.
+Whenever the company performs better than we assumed, we may pay a dividend to our policyholders (which we’ve done every year since 1872)2.
+With level term insurance, dividends can be used to reduce your premiums.